isw-kudos/kudos-docs/docs/boards/connections/migration.md

-# Migration of Activities to Kudos Boards
+# Migration of Activities to Huddo Boards

-As part of the installation process for Kudos Boards you can run the migration service to move the existing Activities into Kudos Boards.
+As part of the installation process for Huddo Boards you can run the migration service to move the existing Activities into Huddo Boards.

 ## Difference between the individual import

 There is an individual import, when you hover over the orange _Create_ button and click _Import from Activities_.
 It can be accessed by end-users, but only usess the Activities API.
-While this works for basic Activitiy functionality, it **doesn't include** any extra features from Kudos Boards for WebSphere.
+While this works for basic Activitiy functionality, it **doesn't include** any extra features from Huddo Boards for WebSphere.
 Card colors are one example of those features.

 So you'll need to use the migration service described here to import **all** data in the new Boards.